Mohityadav55199/AgentSphere/README.md

 ## 📜 License

-Distributed under the MIT License.
+Distributed under the IIIT License.
 See `LICENSE` for details.